Learn the nine key steps in the small claims court process. See if filing a personal injury lawsuit in small claims court will work for you.

 Be sure your employer’s wage verification letter details the time you lost from work, and the wages and overtime you lost.

 Check the dates on any receipts for out-of-pocket expenses like medications, bandages, or crutches.
 Don’t write on the original receipts, but you can make copies and put notes in the margins of the copy for clarification.

 The way you organize your evidence is crucial.
 You’ll have one chance to present your case – make it count.
 One of the most effective ways to prepare for trial is by creating a trial folder.

-A trial folder classifies each piece of physical evidence you’ll be offering at trial, making it quick and easy to access.
-The less distracted you are searching for evidence, the more you can focus on your presentation.
+A trial folder classifies each piece of evidence you’ll be offering at trial, making it quick and easy to access.
+The less distracted you are by searching for evidence, the more you can focus on your presentation.

 You can use an accordion folder with enough pockets to accommodate each category of your evidence, or you can use a large three-ring binder with pocket-style dividers.

 - Bills and Receipts